wushenrong/dotfiles/README.md

 This repository contains configuration for:

-- Chezmoi
+- chezmoi
-- Bat
+- bat
-- Fzf
+- fzf
 - Git
 - GnuPG
 - Kitty
-- Micro
+- nano
-- Nano
+- ripgrep
-- Ripgrep
+- vim
-- Vim
+- yazi
 - yt-dlp
-- Zsh
+- zsh
 - and more

 All configurations are stored in the default XDG Home Directories,